RumDum3/Roleplay/README.md

-# Wysource Shop Open Source Bot !
+# Wysource Open Source Bot !

 This bot is made for FiveM servers.
 It includes Twitter/Instagram/Darkchat and Advertisement all in one.